 He is currently serving life imprisonment with no possibility of parole at HM Prison Wakefield, but to this day Bamber maintains his innocence; he and his lawyers have made repeated attempts to have the case reviewed, and have appealed the conviction several times.

-The six-part drama White House Farm starts on Wednesday 8th January at 9pm on ITV.
+The six-part drama White House Farm airs on ITV at 9pm on Wednesdays